bertiewooster/bertiewooster.github.io/_posts/2022-11-11-RDKit-Recap-decomposition-tree.md

-`molecule_nonbinary_tree` is the NonBinTree hierarchy object, which contains the same hierarchy as the `RecapHierarchy`, and gives all the nodes directly:
+`molecule_nonbinary_tree` is the NonBinTree hierarchy, which contains the same hierarchy as the `RecapHierarchy`, and gives all the nodes directly:

 ```python